Windscribe Review 2023: The Canadian VPN Provider

-Windscribe is a Canadian VPN provider, active since 2016, which offers free and paid subscriptions.
-Desktop applications are available for Windows, Mac, and Linux, as are mobile Apps for iOS, Android, and Blackberry, and browser extensions for Google Chrome, Firefox, and Opera.
-Windscribe can also be configured for Smart-TVs and routers.
+Windscribe ⇱ is a Canadian VPN provider, which since 2016 has offered free and paid subscriptions.
+Desktop applications are available for Windows, macOS, and Linux, as are mobile apps for iOS, Android, and Blackberry, and Google Chrome, Firefox, Edge, and Opera browser extensions.
+Beyond that, Windscribe can also be configured for smart TVs and routers.

 Average server network

 No independent audits

 Windscribe's website automatically detects your operating system and browser, providing a link to the appropriate app download, significantly shortening the installation process.
 Within less than a minute, we were able to use Windscribe in Windows as well as Chrome.